react-corekit/sleep/README.md

 # @react-corekit/sleep

 > Non blocking asynchronous sleep.
-Due the nature of javascript an the event loops, it's only suspends the current function execution.
+> Due the nature of javascript an the event loop, it suspends the current function execution only.
 It does not pause the entire program execution.

 [![NPM](https://img.shields.io/npm/v/@react-corekit/sleep.svg)](https://www.npmjs.com/package/@react-corekit/sleep)